IridescentRose/Stardust-Engine/README.md

 ![Stardust Engine](./stardustLogo.png)

-### Project Mission: A brand new, easy to use, and beautiful game engine for the PSP.
+Mission: A brand new, easy to use, and beautiful game engine for the PSP.

 ## Project Phase
 The engine is currently in planning and will be moving to development on 3/3/2020.